-Starting and running a business is hard work.
+Starting, running and growing a business is hard work.
 Having a great idea may not be enough.

-There are many organizations that can help you with information, counseling and other start-up needs.
+There are many organizations that can help you with information, counseling and other needs.
 This help is often free.

 You don't have to go it alone.
 If you want or need assistance, click on the links to see what these groups have to offer.
 Or start with our Learning Center HERE.